Graduate certificate: informatics

 Discrete and digital control systems; application of computers in control; sampling theorem; discrete time system models; analysis and design of discrete time systems; control design by state variable and input/output methods; advanced topics in digital controls; lab.
 Prerequisites: ECE:5600.
 Same as ECE:5640, ME:5362.

-Design and development of a database-driven information system, including interfaces, database schema, and essential database operations; focus on widely used relational database model.
+Design and development of database-driven applications, including data preparation using common command line tools, database modeling and design, web-based application development using software development environments and standard libraries, web-based data visualization techniques; focus on widely used open source relational database tools.
 Prerequisites: SLIS:5020.
 Same as SLIS:6100.

 IGPI:6120 Natural Language Processing3 s.h.